 Lidia Moretti – SA President

 Lidia was a teacher at the University of South Australia for over 25 years.
 Lidia taught English at Huizhou University, China and was coordinator of a Food and Wine Study Tour of South Australia for the University of Gastronomic Sciences, Italy.
 Lidia has led delegations to the Salone del Gusto/Terra Madre and been an advisor to the Australian Slow Food Management Group and co-leader in South Australian.
-Lidia hosts weekly information and interview radio food program on 5RPH (Vision Australia) since 2005.
-Lidia is a Board Member of 5RPH and on the Advisory Board of 5RPH(Vision Australia), and also an Honorary Member of Cittaslow Goolwa (Australia).
+Lidia hosts weekly information and interview radio food program on 5RPH (Vision Australia) and is a Board Member of 5RPH and also an Honorary Member of Cittaslow Goolwa.
 Lidia has been a delegate to the International Assembly of Cittaslow International Italy and the Netherlands since 2008, and also coordinator of a music cultural exchange between Adelaide and the headquarters of Cittaslow, Orvieto, Italy.
-Lidia has been an ambassador for OZ Harvest Food Rescue Program since 2011 and has helped to establish it in South Australia.
+Lidia has been an Ambassador for OZ Harvest Food Rescue Program since 2011 and has helped to establish it in South Australia.
 Lidia is a Committee Member of the Australian Committee for UN Women, Adelaide Breakfast, an active member of the Italian Community and a Justice of the Peace.

-Katrina Fong Lim AM – NT President
+Kate Heelan – NT President

 Kate Heelan is an executive with wide-ranging leadership and diplomatic experience and cross-border collaboration skills, gained in Australia and internationally.
 Kate is the current President of the United Nations Association of Australia – Northern Territory Division (UNAA NT).
 Kate is a strong advocate for Human Rights and has a keen interest in the Sustainable Development Goals, particularly Gender Equality; Quality Education; Life Below Water; and Peace, Justice and Strong Institutions.